 Define a mood

 Red: This color can stimulate positive energy, courage, strength, masculinity and masculinity, or it can represent more negative qualities such as confusion and aggression.
-Red is a very strong colour that is clearly visible from a distance.
+Red is a very strong color that is clearly visible from a distance.
 It also attracts our attention and can inspire us.
 There is a reason why so many people buy red sports cars.

 Blue: Extremely versatile, blue can be used to represent a variety of different moods, including intelligence, freshness, logic, cold and calm.
 Essentially, blue is a soothing color for the mind, and it is a very light color that makes it a good color to communicate a message.